isabella232/OfficeDocs-O365ServiceDescriptions-pr.it-IT/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-germany.md

 |Skype for Business Report online in interfaccia di amministrazione di Microsoft 365|Sì|Sì|Sì|Sì|Sì|Sì|No|

 > [!NOTE]
 > <sup>1</sup> The Skype for Business (Lync) client is supported for use with these subscription options, but it is not included.
 Lync 2013 Basic is available for all customers.
 The Lync Basic desktop client is a locally installed application that provides presence, instant messaging, and conferencing features for Office 365 plans that include Skype for Business Online.
-Office 365 ProPlus e Office 365 Enterprise E3 includono l'applicazione Skype for Business (Lync), che include funzionalità aggiuntive, tra cui il supporto avanzato della telefonia, l'archiviazione e le funzionalità di conformità.
+Office 365 ProPlus e Office 365 Enterprise E3 includono l'applicazione Skype for Business (Lync), che include funzionalità aggiuntive, tra cui il supporto avanzato della telefonia, le funzionalità di archiviazione e conformità.
 A Skype for Business Online license must be assigned for each user.
 Per ulteriori informazioni sulle funzionalità di Lync Basic, vedere [Tabelle di confronto dei client desktop.](/lyncserver/lync-server-2013-desktop-client-comparison-tables)<br/>
 <sup>2</sup> Archiving for Skype for Business Online depends on the Exchange In-Place Hold feature, which is not included in this plan.<br/> <sup>3</sup> Only accessible through the Skype for Business Online admin center management interface.<br/>
 <sup>4</sup> You must assign an Exchange Online (Plan 2) plan to users who you want to have voice mail.
 An Exchange Online (Plan 1) plan can't be used for voice mail. <br/>
 <sup>5</sup> Skype consumer calls are not supported in Office 365 Germany because there is no Skype consumer federation upon which to make calls.
 Tuttavia, le chiamate federate sono supportate.<br/>